robinhood/faust/docs/userguide/workers.rst

 .. sidebar:: Daemonizing

     You probably want to use a daemonization tool to start the worker in the background.
-See :ref:`daemonizing` for help starting the worker as a daemon using popular service managers.
+Use systemd, supervisord or any of the tools you usually use to start services.
+    We hope to have a detailed guide for each of these soon.

 If you have defined a Faust app in the module ``proj.py``: